clarisli/CarND-Advanced-Lane-Lines/README.md

 #### Future Works

 Using the traditional computer vision techniques to find lane lines was not an easy task.
 It was time consuming and required a lot of work on tuning different things manually.
-I might want to use deep learning instead, train a CNN model to find the lane lines.
+I might want to use deep learning instead, train a CNN model to find the lane lines in `harder_challenge_video.mp4`.